 These Healthy Banana Oat Muffins are so easy to fall in love with.
 Every bite is incredibly moist and sweet, you’d never know that they’re gluten free, vegan, egg free, and refined sugar free!

 While these banana oatmeal muffins aren’t quite as quick as my blender muffin recipes, taking the time to gently fold the batter together always pays off in the end.
-You’ll love how these gluten free muffins are rich and fluffy, yet still so light-tasting!
+You’ll love how these gluten free banana oat muffins are rich and fluffy, yet still so light-tasting!
 Plus, the oats and chia seeds inside will keep you full for hours.
 What could be better?

 Banana oat muffin ingredients